alexuvlab/AlexuLab/README.md

 ## About

-SupaNexus-ai explores practical experiments with:
+SupaNexus-ai is a personal AI exploration project focused on practical experiments with:

 - LLM APIs
 - AI agents